jkor2/facial_recog/README.md

 ## Features

-- Accurate detection of facial landmarks using the LBF model.
+- Detection of facial landmarks using the LBF model.
 - Identification of facial shapes based on ratios of distinct facial features.
 - Support for both still shot detection and live camera detection.